-if you are a packrat - you have an inexplicable and innate proclivity for paper. all things paper - scraps and posters, tickets and post its - and most likely envelopes. a label from a sardine can, a museum ticket from mexico, a flyer from a telephone pole, a postcard from grandma. journals, files, and cut strips for potential projects. oh wait, did I say paper, i meant glass containers, cigar boxes, buttons and vintage suitcases.
+if you are a packrat - you have an inexplicable and innate proclivity for paper. all things paper - scraps and posters, tickets and post its - and most likely envelopes. a label from a sardine can, a museum ticket from mexico, a flyer from a telephone pole, a postcard from grandma. journals, files, and cut strips for potential projects. oh wait, did I say paper, i forgot to mention glass containers, cigar boxes, buttons and vintage suitcases.

 the real bushy tailed rodent may prefer shiny objects, but I know a packrat who has a fondness for scraps of fabric: cotton, wool and polyester. is there a payoff to keeping these odds and ends? my research was not conclusive. until...